 The FDA has granted HST5040 Orphan Drug, Fast Track and Rare Pediatric Disease designations for the treatment of MMA and PA.Download Fact Sheet

-HemoShear’s HERO (HElp Reduce Organic Acids) Phase 2 clinical study of HST5040 is enrolling at least 12 patients aged 2 and older with MMA or PA at select children’s hospitals in the United States.
+HemoShear’s HERO (HElp Reduce Organic Acids) Phase 2 clinical study of HST5040 is enrolling at least 12 patients aged 2 years and older with MMA or PA at select leading research centers in the United States.
 The study design includes 3 parts – starting with an open label dose escalation period, then progressing to a randomized, double-blind, placebo-controlled crossover period, followed by an open-label long-term extension.
 More information can be found on the HERO study website or at clinicaltrials.gov (NCT04732429).

 Propionic acidemia (PA) and methylmalonic acidemia (MMA) are rare autosomal recessive disorders of propionyl-CoA (P-CoA) catabolism, caused by a deficiency in the enzymes P-CoA carboxylase and methylmalonyl-CoA (M-CoA) mutase, respectively.
 PA and MMA are classified as intoxication-type inborn errors of metabolism because the intramitochondrial accumulation of P-CoA, M-CoA, and other metabolites results in secondary inhibition of multiple pathways of intermediary metabolism, leading to organ dysfunction and failure.
 Herein, we describe the structure–activity relationships of a series of short-chain carboxylic acids which reduce disease-related metabolites in PA and MMA primary hepatocyte disease models.
 These studies culminated in the identification of 2,2-dimethylbutanoic acid (10, HST5040) as a clinical candidate for the treatment of PA and MMA.
 Additionally, we describe the in vitro and in vivo absorption, distribution, metabolism, and excretion profile of HST5040, data from preclinical studies, and the synthesis of the sodium salt of HST5040 for clinical trials.